Andrew Yao

 Andrew Chi-Chih Yao (姚期智 (Yáo Qīzhì); born December 24, 1946) is a Chinese computer scientist, theoretical physicist, and computational theorist.
 He is currently a professor and the dean of Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University.
 Yao used the minimax theorem to prove what is now known as Yao's principle.

 After graduating from National Taiwan University, Yao earned a doctorate in physics from Harvard University in 1972 and a second doctorate in computer science from the University of Illinois in 1975 before teaching mathematics and computer science as a professor at the Massachusetts Institute of Technology, Stanford University, and the University of California, Berkeley.
 In 1986, he became the William and Edna Macaleer Professor of Engineering and Applied Science at Princeton University.
+He won the 2000 ACM Turing Award.

 Yao was a naturalized U.S. citizen, and worked for many years in the U.S. In 2015, together with Yang Chen-Ning, he renounced his U.S. citizenship and became an academician of the Chinese Academy of Sciences.

 Early life and education

-Yao was born in Shanghai (then a part of the Republic of China) on December 24, 1946.
+Yao was born in Shanghai (then part of the Republic of China) on December 24, 1946.
 His parents later moved to Hong Kong and then Taiwan, where Yao was raised.

-After attending Taipei Municipal Chien Kuo High School, Yao graduated from National Taiwan University with his Bachelor of Science (B.S.) in physics in 1967 and pursued graduate studies in the United States at Harvard University, where he earned his Master of Arts (M.A.) degree in physics in 1969 and then his Ph.D. in theoretical physics in 1972.
-His doctoral thesis, completed under Nobel Prize laureate Sheldon Glashow, was titled, "Internal Symmetries and Positivity".
+After attending Taipei Municipal Chien Kuo High School, Yao graduated from National Taiwan University with his Bachelor of Science (B.S.) in physics in 1967.
+He then pursued graduate studies in the United States at Harvard University, where he earned his Master of Arts (M.A.) degree in physics in 1969 and then his Ph.D. in theoretical physics in 1972.
+His doctoral dissertation at Harvard, completed under Nobel Prize laureate Sheldon Glashow, was titled, "Internal Symmetries and Positivity".

 In 1975, after only two years of study, Yao completed a second Ph.D. in computer science from the University of Illinois at Urbana–Champaign as a fellow of the National Science Foundation.
 His second doctoral dissertation, "A Study of Concrete Computational Complexity," was supervised by Taiwanese computer scientist Chung Laung Liu.